Values and Ethos

 Our priorities for each school in our Trust are the education, well-being, happiness and personal development of every pupil/student in our community.
 Equally important is the professional development, support and encouragement of our talented teaching and support staff and our Local Advisory Board members and Trustees.

-Each school which comes into the Trust takes on the goal to be “a school of opportunity, diversity and success for all”.
+Each school which comes into the Trust takes on the goal to aim high, be inclusive and work together.
 This means that learners of all abilities and from all backgrounds make the most progress possible, gain the best possible qualifications/results and enjoy the challenges of learning at the highest level.

 Maiden Erlegh Trust Schools will continue to excel at bringing out the best in students of all abilities.
 To do this we will place students at the heart of what we do and work closely in partnership with parents.
 We will provide: